pulumi/foundational-training/module-09-policy-as-code/slides/slides.md

 * Output captured in CLI (and therefore Pulumi Cloud)
 * User guide: <https://www.pulumi.com/docs/using-pulumi/crossguard/core-concepts/>

-**Note:** OPA support is not production-ready and no plans to enhance
+**Note:** OPA support is not production-ready, and no plans to enhance

 ---